ygfalcon/Solsniper-zero/README.md

    ```
    The script waits for the depth websocket and forwards `--config`, `EVENT_BUS_URL` and `SOLANA_RPC_URL` to all subprocesses.

-Running `scripts/startup.py` handles these steps interactively and forwards any options to `./run.sh --auto`.
-The `make start` target is a convenient shortcut.
+Running `scripts/startup.py` handles these steps interactively and forwards any options to `./run.sh --auto`, which performs a fully automated launch using the bundled defaults.

-   This loads the selected configuration (or the `config.highrisk.toml` preset
-   when none is chosen).
-If there is exactly one keypair in `keypairs/`, `run.sh`
-   uses it automatically.
-Set `AUTO_SELECT_KEYPAIR=1` so the Web UI does the
-   same.
+   The script loads the active configuration (falling back to `config.highrisk.toml` when none is chosen) and automatically selects the sole keypair in `keypairs/`.
+It checks RPC endpoints and prints a warning if the wallet balance is below `min_portfolio_value`.
+Set `AUTO_SELECT_KEYPAIR=1` so the Web UI matches this behaviour.

    You can still run the bot manually with explicit options:
    ```bash